 fee for dependent to change or extend status is Paid by the employee.

-When the determination is made that H-1B status is appropriate for the individual and the department, the International Scholar Advisor will:
+When the determination is made that H-1B status is appropriate for the individual and the department, the International Scholar Adviser will:

 - Request information from the department and the individual;